Yuncheng: Climate

 Yuncheng has a continental, monsoon-influenced semi-arid climate (Köppen BSk), with four distinct seasons.
 Due to its southerly location and position to the north of the Zhongtiao Mountains, allowing for downsloping when winds are from the south, it is among the warmest locales in the province.
 Winters are cold and very dry, while summers are hot and humid.
-Monthly mean temperatures range from −0.6 °C in January to 27.5 °C in July, and the annual mean is 14.23 °C. Over 60% of the annual rainfall occurs from June to September.
+Monthly mean temperatures range from −0.6 °C in January to 27.5 °C in July, and the annual mean is 14.23 °C. Over 60% of the annual rainfall occurs from June to September.The average frost-free period across the city is between 188 and 238 days.
 With monthly percent possible sunshine ranging from 45% in March to 54% in May and July, the city receives 2,219 hours of bright sunshine annually, low by Shanxi standards and North China.